Department and Program Recommendations for First-Year Students

 You can place into CHEM 115 with a score of 4 or 5 on the Chemistry Advanced Placement test, a score of 5 or higher on either the higher or standard level Chemistry International Baccalaureate exam, or with a strong performance on the online chemistry placement test.
 Please contact Dr. Marc Rodwogin ([email protected]) for access to the placement test.
 Dr. Rodwogin can also answer questions about placing out of CHEM 111 and into CHEM 112 based on AP or IB scores.

 There are four “core” introductory courses required for the biology major: Ecology & the Environment (BIOL 170), Biodiversity & Evolution (BIOL 180), Genetics (BIOL 190), and Cell Biology (BIOL 200).
 BIOL 170, 180, and 190 have no prerequisites, may be taken in any order, have connected laboratory sections, and have seats saved for incoming first year students.
 Any one of these courses would be a perfect place to begin your Biology journey.
-In the Fall of 2022, there will be two sections of BIOL 170, including one designated as a First Year Course.
 The fourth “core” biology course, Cell Biology (BIOL 200) has prerequisites of Genetics (BIOL 190) and CHEM 112.
 This course is an intermediate course, and should be taken only after the other core courses, usually during the sophomore or junior year.

 If you decide not to register for a biology core course during your first semester, you should be sure to register for one during your second semester.